 All the announcements currently listed on our infographic are continuing recruitment so there should be some great opportunities coming in 2017.
 There are a few that we know are looking to have their recruitment complete over the next year:

-- Alter Pharma are adding 80 jobs in Dublin by 2018
+- Alter Pharma is adding 80 jobs in Dublin by 2018

 - Mallinckrodt are expecting their 70 new jobs in Dublin to be filled in 2017